vircadia/vircadia-native-core/tools/nitpick/README.md

     1. Copy the downloaded file to (for example) **C:\adb** and extract in place.
         Verify you see *adb.exe* in **C:\adb\platform-tools\\**.
     1. After installation - add the path to adb.exe to the Windows PATH environment variable (note that it is in *adb\platform-tools*).
-1.  `nitpick` is included in the High Fidelity installer but can also be downloaded from:
+1.  `nitpick` is included in the High Fidelity installer but can also be downloaded from (change X.X.X to correct version):
 [here](<https://hifi-qa.s3.amazonaws.com/nitpick/Windows/nitpick-installer-vX.X.X.dmg>).*
 ### Mac
-1.  (first time) Install brew
+1. (First time) Install brew
     In a terminal:
   `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
     Note that you will need to press RETURN again, and will then be asked for your password.